Find below clear, honest and transparent advice on our pricing structure

 There are many types of surgery we offer fixed prices for, because they are simple and rarely cause any problems.
 Examples are Lipomas on Arms and legs, abdomen, lower back, Xanthelasmas (cholesterol deposits on eyes), earlobe repairs, small skin tag removals, milia removals, wart removals, mole cut outs on body of a small mole (5mm and less), shave excisions body and usually also face, but not breasts.
 We price even larger lesions on the body extremely competitively.

 Examples are face based deeper lesions like Forehead Lipomas or deep Face Cysts.
-Lesions on the nose, breasts, deep lesions in the armpits, lesions on hands and feet (hand / foot surgeon), sometimes lesions on the shin.
+Lesions on the nose, breasts, deep lesions in the armpits, lesions on hands and feet (hand / foot surgeon often required), sometimes lesions on the shin.
 Deep lesions on the upper back are often quite challenging, especially large cyst.
 And giant Lipomas are also more expensive.

 Why is it cheaper when I have more surgery?